 Tip # 2: Sink into the feeling of the shot

 This photograph of the Piva Male has quickly become one of my favourite shots.
 It was late afternoon and the light was fading fast.
 We were following this leopard on an evening patrol of his territory.
 He was completely unfazed by us, but very much aware that we were following him.
-I felt pure power and presence, and as he turned to look at something to our left, I managed to make this headshot with the beautiful soft colours contrasting against his bold markings and powerful shoulder blades.
+I felt pure power and presence.
+As he turned to look at something to our left, I managed to make this headshot with the beautiful soft colours contrasting against his bold markings and powerful shoulder blades.

 Tip # 3: Be slow and considered

-Bringing the soul into your photography takes planning and patience.
+Shooting soulful photography takes planning and patience.
 While you can get some shots by pure chance, it takes time to be present and to be aware, and it takes time to feel.
 You need to sit with yourself and in the quiet moments let the soul come through.
 Often a photograph can’t be made in the first instant.
 Like a good cup of tea, the flavour takes time to brew and intensify.
 So too does it require consideration to release the feeling you want to bring across in your story.

 When I first started thinking about writing this story I immediately took inspiration from this shot.
 And as I searched through my image library for the right photographs to share with you, I kept being drawn to landscape shots.
 It can often be so difficult to accurately capture the feeling of a place, and when you manage to achieve that, it can be one of the most soulful experiences.
 This shot was taken between downpours in the North of our property.
 Previous shots had come out dark and uninteresting.
 But then, out of nowhere, shards of silver light burst through the ominous clouds and it felt like something bigger than ourselves was showing through… Proof that slowing things down and waiting for the perfect moment makes all the difference.

 The journey of this pack of jackal pups inspired me to put together a photographic journal on them.
 It isn’t technically the best photograph, but a few things came together to create a story in one shot.
-The fact that I was at eye-level with the jackals; the leading perspective of the track that draws your eye to the center and the exit line of the road in the distance, all give a feeling of entering the shot and traveling along with these pups as they trot into their future on Londolozi.
+The fact that I was at eye-level with the jackals; the leading perspective of the track that draws your eye to the center and the exit line of the road in the distance.
+Everything give a feeling of entering the shot and traveling along with these pups as they trot into their future on Londolozi.

 Sometimes the story of a photograph comes in the form of the questions it asks of the viewer.
 I love the story within a story that this photograph creates as Don Heyneke kneels down to look for tracks in a drainage line while we were out on a bush walk one afternoon.
 The ancient art of tracking is, in and of itself, a story waiting to be told.
 The complete focus with which Don was searching the ground for tracks to piece together creates a question… “What is he looking at?
 What’s there?”
 The way that the dappled light spotlights his arm, leading our eye to his hand perfectly rounded out the story I wanted to tell with this shot.